 Below are some examples of low-wattage appliances you can use for camping.

-The lower the amount of watts you use the more you can run at the same time.
+The lower a number of watts you use, the more devices you can run at the same time.

 Connecting to the Electric Supply